pensarguet/BillOfMaterials/README.md

 As **cable management** came quickly as an issue to manage, I choosed this [under desk cable tray](https://www.amazon.com/dp/B07GLZZ2RZ?pd_rd_i=B07GLZZ2RZ&pd_rd_w=QFTsH&pf_rd_p=2e62cf0a-1323-46ac-bbb9-19dc851997c6&pd_rd_wg=JcFed&pf_rd_r=YJJ5F7W7M731PNWHZ6BE&pd_rd_r=30063d61-d3eb-4daa-af08-6cdc2049ab85).
 The set contains 2 under desk organizers (40,5cm each) giving you a total of 81cm of under desk wire management space.
 I hung them centered with a back access.
 It is really spacious and strong as it holds up to 10 lb, perfect to put power strips and batteries.
 I succeeded to have them in white, it fits nicely with the desktop frame, also in white.

+As time went by, I realised that I was getting more and more pain at the base of my neck at the end of day, because my screen was not well positioned.
+So, I decided to add a **monitor stand riser** to place it exactly at the right height.
+I pick the one from [Navaris](https://www.amazon.com/Navaris-Support-Moniteur-avec-Rangement/dp/B07NGTKJTQ) in bamboo from amazon for nice integration on the desktop!

 # Networking

 As there is more and more **connectivity** needed on my desktop, I choose a [Netgear GS305](https://www.netgear.com/business/wired/switches/unmanaged/gs305v3) **Gigabit Ethernet unmanaged switch with 5 RJ45 ports** to distribute my home fiber connection to my PC laptop, my mac and my Raspberry Pi Lab.
 It's full plug & play and fanless metal housing material that can be put on the desktop or wall mounted.
 In my configuration, I installed it under my desktop close to my cable management system.
 As I'm thinking to build my own Raspberry Pi Lab cluster, I'm considering to pick a POE Switch to limit the number of cables.
 This part is in progress!